Search the Health Library

 Research Interests: Small-molecule and biological regulatory mechanisms; Control of DNA replication and chromosome superstructure; Structural and catalytic mechanisms of nucleic-acid machines and assemblies ...read more

-Dr. James Berger is professor of biophysics and biophysical chemistry at the Johns Hopkins University School of Medicine.
+Dr. James Berger is professor of biophysics and biophysical chemistry at the Johns Hopkins University School of Medicine and co-directs the Cancer Chemical and Structural Biology Program for the Johns Hopkins Kimmel Cancer Center.
 His research focuses on how multi-subunit assemblies use adenosine triphosphate (ATP) for transferring energy within the chromosome and controlling the flow of genetic information.
 Dr. Berger has a twenty year history of studying the fundamental mechanisms of enzymes that control cell proliferation and small molecule inhibitors that target such systems.

-Dr. Berger received his undergraduate degree in from the University of Utah.
-He earned his Ph.D. from Harvard University.
+Dr. Berger received his undergraduate degree in biochemistry from the University of Utah.
+He earned his Ph.D. from Harvard University and completed a fellowship at the Whitehead Institute at MIT.

 Dr. Berger works with a number of graduate programs at Johns Hopkins and oversees a busy lab.
 He was elected to the National Academy of Sciences in 2013.

-- Co-Director, Cancer Chemical and Structural Biology, Kimmel Comprehensive Cancer Center
+- Co-Director, Cancer Chemical and Structural Biology Program, Johns Hopkins Sidney Kimmel Comprehensive Cancer Center

 - Professor of Biophysics and Biophysical Chemistry